MarkTigchelaar/KaggleDatabaseLoader/README.md

 # KaggleDatabaseLoader
-Several Python scripts to load data from csv's into a MySQL database
+Python script to load data from csv's into a MySQL database

 Needed CSV files are found in these Datasets from kaggle.com: